 Siobhan Neilland on her PTSD Battle

-She shared that she had been “stuck” after the United Nations trip triggered a PTSD episode, the effects of which had lingered now for weeks.
+She shared that she had been “stuck” after the United Nations trip, triggering a PTSD episode… the effects of which had lingered at that point for weeks.
 “During these episodes, I just feel frozen, in all aspects of my life,” she explained, “I want to move, but I just can’t quite do it.”

 While Siobhan’s battle with PTSD is an ongoing one, she does not allow its presence to loom over her life.
 Rather, she faces this adversity as the Wonder Woman she is: “I refuse to allow this to interfere with who I am or what I will do in this world.
 This is what I mean when I say I’m fighting for my joy,” she says, “I will not let PTSD win.”

 - Siobhan, Founder of OneMama & Survivor, Joins our Army of Veteran Supporters

 - About 6 of every 10 men (or 60%) and 5 of every 10 women (or 50%) develop PTSD at some point in their lives